 What the authors found was that the relief of pain was about equal between the three groups, and what they concluded was that “The effectiveness of acupuncture in providing acute analgesia for patients with back pain and ankle sprain was comparable with that of pharmacotherapy.”

-The correct conclusion of this study was that that patients didn’t get good pain relief in these emergency departments, whatever was done.
-It certainly does not support the idea that acupuncture was effective.
+The correct conclusion of this study was that patients didn’t receive good pain relief in these emergency departments, whatever was done.
+It does not support the idea that acupuncture was effective.

 How the Press Misrepresented Acupuncture Studies